 Work in sections

-Four months into my transitioning journey, I started realizing how complicated it’d really be to manage my hair.
-The mix of new growth and relaxed ends didn’t mesh and made it hard to detangle and work with throughout wash day.
+Four months into my transitioning journey, I realized how complicated it’d be to manage my hair.
+The mix of new growth and relaxed ends didn’t mesh, making it hard to detangle and work with throughout the wash day.
 By sectioning my hair, it helped reduce the amount of breakage and shedding I endured.
-It may be time consuming to work in sections, but it can be helpful in your wash day process when transitioning.
-And even if you’re natural with thick/high density hair, like me.
+It may be time-consuming to work in sections, but it can be helpful in your wash day process when transitioning.
+And even if you’re natural with thick/high-density hair, like me.

 Deep condition